 Where To Stay in Naples

 The area along the waterfront near the Castel dell’Ovo has several nice hotels in an ideal location.
-Hotel Royal Continental, Hotel Excelsior and Grand Hotel Santa Lucia are all right next to each other, equally offering sea views and easy access to the port.
+Hotel Excelsior offers views of the castle, easy access to the port and luxury rooms.

 Where to Eat in Naples

 Pizza.
 Of course, pizza.
-Eat it.
 Eat it all and don’t split it.
-It’s your obligation to Naples.
+That is your obligation to Naples.
 I’ve written a guide for where to find the best gluten free pizza, but these pizzerias also make amazing regular pizza as well (as my husband can attest).

 L’ Antica Pizzeria Da Michele – This is the restaurant in the scene from Eat Pray Love where Julia Roberts visits Naples and “has a relationship with the pizza.”
 There’s two classics to choose from.

-Starita -This is first place we went for pizza, so it will always be special to me.
+Starita -This is first place I went for pizza in Naples, so it will always be special to me.
 They’ve been making pizza for over 100 years.

-Sorbillo’s – I prefer the location here because they have gluten free pizza and you can eat outside with views of the castle and ocean.
+Sorbillo’s – I prefer the location here because you can eat outside with views of the castle and ocean.

-Da Concettina ai Tre Santi and 50 Kalo are also good choices.
+Da Concettina ai Tre Santi and 50 Kalo are also great choices.

-Mennella il Gelato– Hands down, my favorite gelato in town (locations in Vomero and near Piazza del Plebiscito).
+Mennella il Gelato– My favorite gelato in town (locations in Vomero and near Piazza del Plebiscito).

 Where To Drink (Coffee and Cocktails)